Feeding the World? We Aren’t Even Feeding Ourselves: U.S. Ag Imports Reach Record High

 Why Would We Leave All These Opportunities on the Table?

 We’re missing out on key opportunities to bring jobs back to rural communities, enable new generations of farmers to make a living with less land, and improve public health.
 Who wouldn’t want these changes?
 It’s the Big Ag corporations and trade associations that have seeded their money and influence throughout the food and farm system to prioritize the production of livestock feed over healthy food.
-As a result of their influence, our government provides the bulk of its farm supports to corn and soybeans: the low-value products that result in feed for livestock (which is funneled into meat exports and the pockets of giant corporations), unhealthy, hyper-processed food, or ethanol.
+As a result of their influence, our government provides the bulk of its farm supports to corn and soybeans: the low-value products that result in feed for livestock (which is funneled into meat exports and the pockets of giant corporations); unhealthy, hyper-processed food; or ethanol.

 Meanwhile, the Mexican government supports fruit and vegetable production through government subsidies, and their produce exports are booming.
-This goes to show: if the government supports it, producers will grow it.
+This goes to show: If the government supports it, producers will grow it.
 U.S. farmers are on a treadmill in our current system, which is crafted to benefit Big Ag over everyone else.
 Farmers need support to transition out of this system so they can feed their neighbors and make a living for themselves, which can be accomplished by shifting our farm subsidies.

 We Need to Stop Outsourcing What We Could Grow Ourselves

-The current industrial monoculture system is forcing us to outsource what we could grow ourselves, denying opportunities for the next generation of farmers, impoverishing communities, and making Americans sick.
+We need to start growing more of our own food on U.S. soil again.
+This starts with government shifting its support towards the higher value, essential food crops we need to feed ourselves.
 Shifting farm subsidies towards diverse production models that include fruits and vegetables would support the development of a local- and regionally-based network of diversified farms feeding and enriching their communities, and putting more money in the pockets of farmers instead of multinational corporations.
 As we outline in our Fair Farm Bill Campaign, there are concrete policy changes our government can make to support local and regional food networks and farmers.

 Written by Jessica Cusworth, Dee Laninga, and Sarah Carden; concept developed by Joe Maxwell and Angela Huffman